alvinye9/UR3e_ROS_Trajectory_Simulator/README.md

 ```

 It may take up to a few minutes to generate the csv depending on how complex your curve is.

+(optional) Additional parameters such as end-effector configuration tolerances can also be edited within the python script.

 ### Step 2: Simulating Trajectory in RVIZ
 For Step 2, you will need to download and build the packages within the `ws3` workspace, which have been provided for you.